AKJUS/libgdx.github.io/_pages/community/jams.md

 # Upcoming
 If you want to stay up to date – join the official [libGDX Discord](/community/discord/)!

+## March 2026
+Suggestions: 8th – 10th
+Voting: 12th – 14th
+Jam: 15th – 21st

+## June 2026
+***The Pixel Playground Jam***
+Dust off your cartridges and warm up your CRTs!
+This is the jam where you create a low-res masterpiece.
+All entries must fully embrace the visual and audio limitations of the 8-Bit era.
+Get ready to pixelate!

+No suggestions.
+Theme voting will be done via Discord.
+Have fun!

+Voting: 11th – 13th
+Jam: 14th – 20th

+## September 2026
+Suggestions: 6th – 8th
+Voting: 10th – 12th
+Jam: 13th – 19th

+## December 2026
+Suggestions: Nov.
+29th – Dec.
+1st
+Voting: 3rd – 5th
+Jam: 6th – 12th

 # Rules
 We encourage camaraderie, teamwork, and good sportsmanship with a side of well-intentioned buffoonery.
 Nonetheless, there are some rules to be followed: